Home Electricity Frequently Asked Questions

 A: As explained 4 questions above, make a payment online or through our automated system using your phone, the electricity will be re-established in less than 2 hours, our systems will detect the payment and your power will be back on in no time.
 Remember to cover all charges and fees.

 Q: What is a SWITCH HOLD on a meter?
 Why is this is complicated to understand? (coming soon… I will be creating a whole page on this topic, stay tuned)

-A: In a few words is like this; when a resident lived in certain premises and left an unpaid bill and never notify the electric company he/she was moving out.
+A: In a few words is like this; when a resident lived on certain premises and left an unpaid bill and never notify the electric company he/she was moving out.
 Since the electric company does not know he/she moved out, they are waiting for a payment or a settlement.

 The old electric provider will do “as it’s best” to collect such debt.
-By PUC (Public Utility Commission) it is within the law to apply a SWITCH HOLD in order to keep any other company or electric provider to establish service without their consent so that company have control of the meter and in the case, the customer wants to switch providers he/she will not be able until he/she settles the debt.
+By PUC (Public Utility Commission) it is within the law to apply a SWITCH HOLD in order to keep any other company or electric provider to establish service without their consent so that the company has control of the meter and in the case, the customer wants to switch providers he/she will not be able until he/she settles the debt.

 What does all this has to do with you if you are a new resident/tenant?
 Well, the other electric provider does not know you are a new “move-in” or new resident, the SWITCH HOLD on the meter will not be removed unless you can prove that you are a new resident at that specific address.